ruicc/sample-project-with-docker/readme.md

 * All code about docker is in .docker directory
 * Several commands are in Makefile to launch docker
+* Projects have a Dockerfile
+	* Only project knows the way to run itself in a container

 ### Requirements